-Vascular Surgery- St. Elizabeth's Medical Center
+Vascular Surgery - St. Elizabeth's Medical Center

-Site Director: Dr. Katie Shean, katie.shean@steward.org Site Administrator: Betty Munoz, betty.munoz@steward.org
+Site Director: Dr. Katie Shean, Katie.Shean@bmc.org

+Site Administrator: Betty Munoz, Betty.Munoz.bmc.org

-Teaching Faculty: Dr. Frank Pomposelli
+Teaching Faculty: Dr. Scott Prushik

-Dr. Scott Prushik Dr. Richard Cambria Dr. Mark Conrad Dr. Katie Shean Service description: The Vascular service will consist of a team with a vascular fellow, a senior and an intern.
-During the angio- cases, a seasoned PA named Bill Capasso, will also be present.
-Students will participate in the weekly vascular conference on Friday mornings after rounds. (if students are required to present, they will be notified well in advance).
+Dr. Mark Conrad

+Dr. Katie Shean

+Service description: The Vascular service will consist of a team with a vascular fellow, a senior and an intern.
+There is a weekly vascular conference on Friday mornings after rounds (should the students not be in their required teaching at the medical school).
 The two-week rotation will be an intensive immersion in world-class vascular procedures and interventions.
-At least 2 days will be dedicated to observing procedures in the angio-suite, and another 2 days for participating in the vascular clinic.
-The rest of the time will be spent in the Operating room as this service is one of the busiest in the hospital.
+Weekly cases can often change dramatically, pending what emergencies come in.
+On any given week, there are both endovascular and open cases.
+Students should plan to observe both types of cases to get a full picture of vascular surgery.
+Additionally, each attending has a day of clinic per week, and students should attend a clinic day, pending cases in the operating room.
 Students will be expected to follow patients they have been assigned and write notes to follow along their clinical course.
 They will also receive a lower-extremity vascular refresher lecture to be given by one the resident on the service.
-The best advice to give for preparation for this rotation is to know the vascular anatomy.
+The best advice to give for preparation for this rotation is to know the vascular anatomy!